Links

 If you like, now or later, you can set SUBSTRATE_ROOT in your environment to a fully-qualified directory pathname.
 Substrate will change to this directory at the beginning of every command so you don't have to micromanage your working directory.

-Bootstrapping your management account
+Bootstrapping your AWS organization

 Run:

-substrate bootstrap-management-account
+substrate setup

 When you run this program, you'll be prompted several times for input.
 As much as is possible, this input is all saved to the local filesystem and referenced on subsequent runs.